There and Back Again: On the relation between Noise and Image Inversions in Diffusion Models: Analysis

 \subsection{Location of latent encodings space}

 To delve deeper, we first propose to empirically analyze the nature of this issue, posing a question: \paragraph{Experiments.} To answer this question, we first geometrically investigate the location of the latents with respect to the generation trajectory.
 To that end, we analyze the distance between the following steps $\{x_t\}_{t=T\dots 1}$ of the backward diffusion process and intermediate points on the linear interpolation path between the noise and the DDIM latent.
 We present the results of this experiment in~\cref{fig:latent_interpolations}, where each pixel, with coordinates $(t, \lambda)$, is colored according to the $l_2$ distance between the intermediate trajectory step $x_t$ and the corresponding interpolation step.
 This distance can be expressed as $\lVert (1-\lambda) \noise + \lambda\latent- x_t\rVert_2$.
+For better clarity we normalize the distances column-wise.

 We observe that, while moving from the initial noise ($\noise$) towards the final sample ($\image$), the intermediate steps $x_t$ approach the DDIM inversion latent ($\latent$), while after the transition point around 50-70\% (timesteps 50-30) of the generative trajectory, the distance to the latent becomes lower than the distance to the starting noise. \textbf{This observation reveals that latents retain some characteristics of the original samples and contain information about the source generation.}